jaydenweaver/search/README.md

 Handles the end-to-end process of preparing academic papers for semantic search:
 - JSONL extraction (id, title, authors, abstract, categories)
 - Embedding generation using OpenAI
-- Uploading chunks + metadata to Qdrant / PostgreSQL
+- Uploading embedding + metadata to Qdrant / PostgreSQL

 This module is designed to run offline as a batch pipeline.